 This year has been a particularly stellar year when it comes to Netflix documentary series: Tiger King, The Last Dance and most recently Unsolved Mysteries have all been huge international talking points, and amongst the most watched shows on the streamer in any category.

 As far as feature-length documentaries go, Netflix also continues to push the boat out with some exciting new projects, such as the real life love story A Secret Love and Disclosure – a film about Trans representation in Hollywood.

 These join an already impressive collection that includes acclaimed films such as Icarus, Shirkers and Ava DuVernay’s hugely powerful film 13th – which saw a huge increase in the wake of George Floyd’s killing by the police.

-Check out our full guide to the best documentaries currently available on Netflix.
+Check out our full guide to some of the best documentaries currently available on Netflix.

 The Dupont de Ligonnès homeNetflix

 Netflix’s reboot of the iconic true-crime docuseries, Unsolved Mysteries, has proved to be immensely popular with subscribers, who have taken it upon themselves to find an answer to these open criminal cases.